 2. Naturally Treat Painful Symptoms of the Throat

 A swollen, sore throat is very common in people with tonsillitis, so ease the pain by doing what you can at home before turning to prescriptions or even over-the-counter painkillers.
 Try drinking warm water to help ease discomfort in the throat.
 Some people also prefer sucking on ice or drinking very cold fluids to soothe swelling, so this is a matter of preference.

-If you’re still in a lot of pain, you can take over-the-counter pain relievers, such as acetaminophen or ibuprofen, which can help you sleep and control excess swelling.
-However, choose over-the-counter remedies carefully since many aren’t safe for young children and contain active or extra ingredients that aren’t going to help solve the problem.
+If you’re still in a lot of pain, be careful if you choose to take over-the-counter pain relievers, such as acetaminophen or ibuprofen, which can help you sleep and control excess swelling.
+Many aren’t safe for young children and contain active or extra ingredients that aren’t going to help solve the problem.
 Don’t use antiseptic mouthwashes, decongestants and antihistamines, which don’t fight the causes of tonsillitis and might even wind up adding more pain.

 3. Try Using a Vaporizer or Humidifier

 Vaporizers and humidifiers help moisten indoor dry air, which can relieve discomfort and pain in the mouth and throat caused by constantly breathing in treated indoor air.
 This is especially true in the winter months when we don’t get to spend as much time outdoors, where we’re exposed to fresh air.
 The cleaner the air you breath, the less swollen your air passages should feel and the quicker your body can recover from infection.